ivi-42/Play-with-data/README.md

 This is still a heavy workaround with many parts that are merely a generalization of a complex topic as human behaviour (https://www.youtube.com/watch?v=p0mRIhK9seg)

+Use the Google colab to start it in cloud and see the script at work
 ## Key Components

 ### Data Fetching and Preprocessing